Tesla Roadster Insurance Rates

 Detailed Rate Analysis

-- The lowest rate with discounts is $818
+- The best discount rate is $818

-- Drivers who choose higher $1,000 deductibles will pay around $178 annually
+- Choosing higher $1,000 deductibles can save about $178 annually

-- The average rate for a good driver age 40 with $500 deductibles is $1,414
+- The average rate for a good driver age 40 using $500 deductibles is $1,414

-Auto insurance rates for a Tesla Roadster also range considerably based on your risk profile, the trim level and model year, and policy deductibles and limits.
+Auto insurance rates for a Tesla Roadster also range considerably based on your risk profile, the trim level and model year, and deductibles and policy limits.

 | State | Premium | Compared to U.S. Avg | Percent Difference |